 |

-The PLP is made up of detailed sections that include;
+The PSP is made up of detailed sections that include;

-PLPs are written in consultation with the school based multi-disciplinary teams and the pastoral team.
-Parents and carers are invited in 3 times a year to agree the targets and review progress.
+PSPs are written in consultation with the school based multi-disciplinary teams and the pastoral team.